jacecotton/viewable/README.md

 ##### `@effect.once()`
 After-first-render instead of after-every-render effects.

-### Known issues
+### Roadmap
-#### Will address
+In a future phase, will work on:
+* Context — `@provide` and `@consume` for shared context across custom elements (shares provider's `@state` collections with consumer's reactivity system).
+* Controllers — Can use directives (reusable bundles of state and lifecycle across views) as-is with `lit/directive`, but controllers are trickier (reusable bundles of state and logic across classes).
+Need to solve for namespacing given that views and effects expect flat references.
+* Typing
-* Typing complexity—how does the view know arg types?
+    * External — Need to solve for how the view can know arg types.
+    * Internal — Probably look into migrating to TS.
+* Testing
-* Testability—modularizing views and decorated fields make testing theoretically easy, but actual utilities need to be developed.
+    * External — Modularized views and decorated members make testing theoretically easy, but actual utilities need to be developed.
-* Internal testing—PoC implementation needs robust testing (performance, edge cases, etc.)
-* SSR support?
-May just inherit from Lit.
-Track conversation for relevant standards proposals.
-* Composition with controllers?

-#### Won't address
-* Suspense/skeleton pattern—for now, recommended to render skeletons conditionally based on load state updates.
-Skeleton components themselves can be part of downstream libs.
+    * Internal — Need our own tests for Viewable development.
+* SSR — No clue yet, probably won't solve.